 I delight in the hour before sunset, long summer days, fantasy novels, and wearing sandals.
 I love French cooking and peonies.
 I am a total nerd.
-People always point it out, so I might as well tell you that I'm rather tall.
+People always seem surprised by it, so I'll tell you now that I'm rather tall.

-While I'm happy to travel anywhere to photograph a wedding for a great couple, you'll usually find me in Washington DC, Virginia, and Maryland as well as occasionally New York City, Ohio, and the Bay Area.
+I'm happy to travel anywhere to photograph a wedding for a great couple, and you'll usually find me in Washington DC, Virginia, and Maryland as well as New York City, Ohio, and the Bay Area.

-I absolutely love touching people's lives with my camera, and I would love to hear from you!
+I adore touching people's lives and telling their stories with my camera.
 Take a look around.
 Visit my blog.
 See what other people have said about me.
 Read my FAQs.
 Or throw caution to the wind and say hello already.
-I can’t wait to learn your story.
+I can’t wait to hear from you.

 MY APPROACH TO PHOTOS

 I'm known for my warm, sunny, genuine photos of weddings and people, and for helping my clients relax and have fun in front of the camera.
 My couples say I'm a calming, cheerful presence on their wedding day.
 I'm with you and on your team every step of the way.
 I'll get to know you, and what makes you tick, before you're ever in front of my lens, and we'll keep building that rapport all the way through the end of your wedding night.
 There's no secret sauce... comfortable, happy people look good in photos.

 How do you know I'm the right photographer for you?